-Every year our family follows the typical tradition of giving something up in our lives, of doing without something that will be a burden, something that will be a sacrifice to give up.
-We always reach for the stars and this year is no different.
 For example, I struggle with food.
-I use it to celebrate, I use it to console and I use it to fill up that God hole all of us have inside us.
-This Lent I am going to embark on a Fast.
-46 days of RAW juice, nothing more, nothing less.
-Fasting transforms my life, it puts things in perspective and, after the first week or so (during which, Watch Out) I find a peace that is quite unusual in my crazy life.
+I use it to celebrate.
+I use it to console.
+So, in Lent’s past, I Fast, like legit fast.
+I’m talking 46 days of RAW juice Nothing more, nothing less.
+Fasting transforms my life, it puts things in perspective and, after the first week or so I find a peace that is quite unusual in my crazy life.

 Now, this year, we’ve decided to spice it up a bit and not only give something up, but also add something to our lives.
 And so, we’ve decided to pray, as a family, for specific intentions for others after dinner throughout Lent.
-Some of you may have seen our St. Valentine vlog, KelloggShow Valentine Vlog, in it we talked about how we made a prayer vase and we wrote out lots and lots of names of friends, family, priests, politicians, and even special requests from viewers and others on little hearts.
-The plan was to pick a name throughout the month of February and pray for that person.
-Instead we have decided to expand on this idea and practice it throughout the Lenten season.
-If you have a prayer request, please don’t hesitate to let us know and we will add your intention to the vase!!!
+Some of you may have seen our St. Valentine vlog, KelloggShow Valentine Vlog, in it we talked about how we made a prayer vase.
+In it we placed pieces of paper, shaped as hearts, with names of friends, family, priests, politicians, special intentions, etc.

 The link above gives all the details, from ideas of what to put in the eggs to the corresponding bible verses.
 There is also a link to a fantastic book, Benjamin’s Box, The Story of The Resurrection Eggs … check it out, we love it!

 And finally, there is the pretzel.
-The pretzel, believe it or not, has a deep spiritual meaning for Lent, it’s actually the most appropriate food symbol for Lent.
+The pretzel, believe it or not, has a deep spiritual meaning for Lent.
 Why?
-How?
-You mean the same food served at bars has spiritual meaning?
-Yep, and it dates as far back as the 4th century!!
-Way back in the Roman Empire, the faithful kept a very strict fast throughout all of Lent.
-They tet no butter, no cheese, no eggs, no cream and no meat and drank no milk!!
+How can the same food served at bars have spiritual meaning?
+Well, it dates as far back as the 4th century!!
+Back in the Roman Empire, the faithful kept a very strict fast throughout all of Lent.
+They ate no butter, no cheese, no eggs, no cream and no meat and drank no milk!!

 Regardless of it’s true origins, the pretzel still is made in the form of arms crossed in prayer, reminding us that Lent is a time of prayer.
 It consists only of water and flour, thus proclaiming Lent as a time of fasting.